Prediction Markets for Sports Bettors: What Is Different and Which Platform to S

 3 Traps Sportsbook Users Fall Into

-A 98-cent YES contract feels like a -5000 moneyline — a guaranteed win.
-It is not.
+A 98-cent YES contract feels like a -5000 moneyline.
+It is still a risk.
 Thin order books mean you may not fill at that price, and the implied 2% loss risk is real.
 Do not size them like sure things.

-Why Near-Certainty Bets Are Not Free Money →⚠️ Contract Wording IS the Line
+Why Near-Certainty Contracts Still Carry Risk →⚠️ Contract Wording IS the Line

 The resolution criteria define what you are buying.
 The same real-world event can resolve YES on one platform and NO on another if the contract wording differs.
 Read before you place.